wkloh76/oricommjs_v2/engine/webbunjs/README.md

      - HTTP Route
      - WebSocket server
 - Why use Hono framework:
-  1. 100% ExpressJS compatibility.
-  2. Ultrafast 🚀 - The router RegExpRouter is really fast.
+  1. Ultrafast 🚀 - The router RegExpRouter is really fast.
 Not using linear loops.
 Fast.
-  3. Lightweight 🪶 - The hono/tiny preset is under 12kB.
+  2. Lightweight 🪶 - The hono/tiny preset is under 12kB.
 Hono has zero dependencies and uses only the Web Standard API.
-  4. Multi-runtime 🌍 - Works on Cloudflare Workers, Fastly Compute, Deno, Bun, AWS Lambda, Lambda@Edge, or Node.js.
+  3. Multi-runtime 🌍 - Works on Cloudflare Workers, Fastly Compute, Deno, Bun, AWS Lambda, Lambda@Edge, or Node.js.
 The same code runs on all platforms.
-  5. Batteries Included 🔋 - Hono has built-in middleware, custom middleware, and third-party middleware.
+  4. Batteries Included 🔋 - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
-  6. Delightful DX 😃 - Super clean APIs.
+  5. Delightful DX 😃 - Super clean APIs.
 First-class TypeScript support.
 Now, we've got "Types".

 ## Handle package.json dependencies and devdependencies